I just love good packaging design. Some believe it to be a secondary detail to the coffee, but to me, they’re two sides of the same coin.

 Sparrows Coffee‘s splashy design is a great starting point, but how does the coffee itself stack up?
 If you want to start trying out specialty decaf coffee (and the occasional wholesale variety) yourself, check out my directory to get started with today’s best American coffee roasters.
 I recently reviewed the sweet and fruity Ruby Coffee Roasters’ Decaf Cauca, as well as the earthy Kuma Coffee’s Peru San Ignacio Decaf.

 Let’s dive in:

-This specialty decaf coffee comes from the town of Pitalito in Huila, Colombia, decaffeinated using the ethyl acetate method.
+This single-origin decaf coffee comes from the town of Pitalito in Huila, Colombia, decaffeinated using the ethyl acetate method.
+If you’ve ever wondered, “What decaf coffee is chemical free?”, look for sugarcane or Swiss Water.
 The last bag I had from Huila was from Onyx Coffee Lab, a delicious showcase I still think about, so…to say I was excited to try this is an understatement.

 The bean variety is castillo and catacurra.
 Castillo has a few interesting traits surrounding it, such as its relative resistance to damaging coffee rust, and you can read more about it here.

 Sparrows Coffee is a small coffee shop and roaster hailing from Minnesota.
 Their coffee is sourced from Ethiopia, Colombia, Mexico, Costa Rica and Burundi.
 That last origin really caught my eye, as that’s a country which often gets buried beneath its more well-known African producers.
 Their Burundi bag is also brought by a new cooperative of female farmers working through their first harvest, which is just the kind of underdog story I’m here for.
 Maybe someday I can try their wares!

 Alongside coffee they sell organic tea and a slew of whimsical merchandise such as totes, mugs and t-shirts.